Healthcare in Peru: Decentralization and the CLAS reform

+Expanding coverage

 In 2009, the Peruvian Ministry of Health (MINSA) passed a Universal Health Insurance Law in an effort to achieve universal health coverage.
-The law introduces a mandatory health insurance system as well, automatically registering everyone, regardless of age, who living in extreme poverty under Integral Health Insurance (Seguro Integral de Salud, SIS).
+The law introduces a mandatory health insurance system, automatically registering everyone, regardless of age, who lives in extreme poverty under Integral Health Insurance (Seguro Integral de Salud, SIS).
 As a result, coverage has increased to over 80% of the Peruvian population having some form of health insurance.
+As of 2023, 99% of Peruvians have health insurance coverage, but many experience obstacles to access due to waiting times and distance.
 Health workers and access to healthcare continue to be concentrated in cities and coastal regions, with many areas of the country having few to no medical resources.
 However, the country has seen success in distributing and keeping health workers in more rural and remote regions through a decentralized human resources for health (HRH) retention plan.
 This plan, also known as SERUMS, involves having every Peruvian medical graduate spend a year as a primary care physician in a region or pueblo lacking medical providers, after which they go on to specialize in their own profession.

 Healthcare policy struggles

 In the years since the collapse of the Peruvian health sector in the 1980s and 1990s that was the result of hyperinflation and terrorism, healthcare in Peru has made great strides.
 Victories include an increase in spending; more health services and primary care clinics; a sharp spike in the utilization of health services, especially in rural areas; an improvement in treatment outcomes, and a decrease in infant mortality and child malnutrition.
-However, serious issues still exist.
+Many of these improvements can be explained by developments in education, sanitation, urbanization, and vaccine expansion.
+However, Peru was harshly impacted by the COVID-19 pandemic and various healthcare issues still exist.